oyekanmiayo/dsa-all-langs/array/README.md

 (TODO: An image to illustrate)

-The maximum size of a reference is typically 32 bits (4 bytes) on a 32-bit machine and 64 bits (8 bytes) on a 64-bit machine.
+The size of a reference is typically 32 bits (4 bytes) on a 32-bit machine and 64 bits (8 bytes) on a 64-bit machine.
 So `x` above could be 4 or 8.
-Note that other things could determine the max value of a reference, but as long as the compiler knows that, it can preallocate blocks for the array of String [references]:
+(The JVM allows something called a compressed pointer which allows 32 bit references on 64 bit machines.)

 ```java
 // 10 * 4 bytes = 40 bytes (32-bit)